Archer-Daniels-Midland (ADM)

 ADM's competitors include other global agricultural processors and traders such as Bunge Global (NYSE:BG), Cargill (privately held), Louis Dreyfus Company (privately held), and Wilmar International (SGX:F34), in which ADM holds a 22.5% stake.

-With $83.21 billion in revenue over the past 12 months, Archer-Daniels-Midland is one of the most widely recognized consumer staples companies.
+With $80.27 billion in revenue over the past 12 months, Archer-Daniels-Midland is one of the most widely recognized consumer staples companies.
 Its influence over consumers gives it negotiating leverage with distributors, enabling it to pick and choose where it sells its products (a luxury many don’t have).
-However, its scale is a double-edged sword because there are only a finite number of major retail partners, placing a ceiling on its growth.
-For Archer-Daniels-Midland to boost its sales, it likely needs to adjust its prices, launch new offerings, or lean into foreign markets.
+However, its scale is a double-edged sword because it’s harder to find incremental growth when your existing brands have penetrated most of the market.
+To accelerate sales, Archer-Daniels-Midland likely needs to optimize its pricing or lean into new products and international expansion.

 Archer-Daniels-Midland Quarterly Revenue

-Looking ahead, sell-side analysts expect revenue to grow 5.2% over the next 12 months, an acceleration versus the last three years.
-This projection is above the sector average and suggests its newer products will catalyze better top-line performance.
+Looking ahead, sell-side analysts expect revenue to grow 9.1% over the next 12 months, an acceleration versus the last three years.
+This projection is particularly healthy for a company of its scale and suggests its newer products will spur better top-line performance.

 6. Gross Margin & Pricing Power